Dynatrace/dynatrace-operator/README.md

 The Dynatrace Operator's support lifecycle guarantees that the latest Kubernetes and OpenShift platforms are fully supported within 4 weeks of their release unless release notes state otherwise.
 These versions will be supported for a period of nine months, or until two releases ("N-2") occur in Kubernetes and OpenShift projects, whichever period is longer.

+OpenShift 3.11 is an exception to the Dynatrace Operator support lifecyle and will be supported with Operator v0.2.2 until end of 2022.

 ## Quick Start

 The Dynatrace Operator acts on its separate namespace `dynatrace`.
 It holds the operator deployment and all dependent